The-Grand-Empty/guidebook/community/governance.md

 Once you submit this, create a thread attached to your application post to  review your application and discuss your writing sample.
 If there are specific goals, themes, literary techniques, worldbuilding, or anything else you think would be especially interesting to discuss, you are welcome to steer that conversation any way you like; but either way, we are looking for members interested in active discussion and who can turn a critical eye to their own writing.

-Concurrently with this, a moderator with the `@verifier` role will ping you in your application thread and request you to DM them your proof-of-age.
+Concurrently with this, a moderator with the {% include discord/role.html name="verifier" id="1367980120874287197" %} role will ping you in your application thread and request you to DM them your proof-of-age.
 In most cases, this means a photograph containing a hand-written note with your discord username and the current date and your government ID with all fields except your date of birth redacted.

-Once the the verifier has accepted your age proof, they will review the discussion, and assuming a favorable consensus they will grant you the `@member` role.
+Once the the verifier has accepted your age proof, they will review the discussion, and assuming a favorable consensus they will grant you the {% include discord/role.html name="writer" id="1367941938908627187" %} role.

 # Moderation
 The Grand Empty moderation team applies the following guidelines when moderating the community.